Michalcieslik1/FinalProject/README.md

 The script that controls the camera movement moves the position of the camera object if the player moves.
 The edges of said movement are controlled by preset variables that are later altered through box colliders that correspond to area transitions, in which case the max and min points of the camera are modified.

 The animations are handled through in-unity functionality called Animation, which lets you craft the animations to be displayed, and the Animator, which acts as a controller of which specific animations should be displayed.
 This is controlled through blend trees that display different sprites based on the values of the change variable in the player object.

+##### Player and Enemy Health
+Player Health is managed through a type of Observer pattern, which separates the call of a function from its execution.
+The function sends an alert to the Observer that a certain action happened, and then the Observer executes any of the code that has "subscribed" to said event happening.
+The values of both Player and Enemy health are stored in special C# scripts that inheret from ScriptableObject, which save the state of said script between executions, which means both Player and Enemy health data can be stored between multiple scenes and certain data can be even saved between executions of said program.

 ### Environments
 Each environment is split into two separate layers: the Ground and the Collisions, a pair of Tilesets, or canvases onto which one can paint with preset assets called Tiles.
 The Ground is a Tileset that does not collide with the player, while the Collisions Tileset does.
 Both Tilesets get covered by the Player sprite.